heycarsten/personal-page/README.md

 Hi, I’m Carsten 👋🏼

 I’m a lead software developer specializing in web applications and related technologies, I’m all about collaboration.
-I try to be as open and honest about what I don’t know as I can be, I was .
+I try to be as open and honest about what I don’t know as I can be.
+I wasn't always like that, but as soon as I stopped holding ownership over ideas my world started expanding at a rate that still dumbfounds me!
 I am a curious human and I love to learn and connect with people. 🙂

 Nav:

+- Writings
+- Open source (GitHub)
+- My tools and processes
+- Me outside of tech
+- A call to collaborate (learn together)
+- Social links

 ## Tools and processes